outofmbufs/tokenizer/README.md

 # tokenizer
 A simple tokenizer inspired by the example given in the python [re](https://docs.python.org/3/library/re.html) module, with some additional capabilities:

- - The `TokenMatch` class, and subclasses, allow specification of token names, processing rules, and corresponding regular expressions, separated from the tokenizing framework logic:
+ - `TokenMatch` objects specify token names, processing rules (e.g., integer conversion), and corresponding regular expressions;these are gathered into one or more `TokenRules` objects:

 ```
-    rules = [
+    rules = TokenRules([
         TokenMatch('VARIABLE', r'[A-Za-z][A-Za-z0-9]*'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
         TokenMatchInt('CONSTANT', r'-?[0-9]+'),
-    ]
+    ])

 ```
  - Automatically creates a `TokenID` Enum type from all of the token names given (e.g., the 'WHITESPACE', 'VARIABLE', etc above).